 A representative of your Executive/Management Committee is required to be attached to the Swadeshe Committee.
-Names and contact numbers of these individuals are to be submitted to the Swaha Head Office by January 30th 2015.
+Names and contact numbers of these individuals are to be submitted to the Swaha Head Office by January 30th 2016.

-• The deadline for submission of all registration forms and copies of poems, songs and stories is April 12th 2015.
-Note that the late entries will result in loss of points.
+The deadline for submission of all registration forms and copies of poems, songs and stories is March 27, 2016.
+Please note that timely submission of information is necessary.